pszemraj/vid2cleantxt/README.md

       for comparison, and exported to .xlsx format.
 6. cleanup tasks, report runtime, and exit.

-_\* the 'single file' version needs to have the name defined in the python code itself_

 _\*\* (where X is some duration that does not overload your computer or crash your IDE)_